JayKuswahey/timelapse_downloader/README.md

 - **Secure Download:** Downloads timelapse videos from your Bambu printer using FTPS.
 - **Flexible Selection:** Download the latest or all available timelapse videos.
 - **Watch Mode:** Continuously checks for new videos every 60 seconds and downloads them automatically.
-- **Automatic Conversion:** By default, upscales videos to 1080p and makes them streamable using ffmpeg with NVIDIA GPU acceleration.
+- **Automatic Conversion:** By default, upscales videos to 1080p and makes them streamable using ffmpeg with NVIDIA GPU acceleration, or CPU-only mode with `--no-gpu`.
 - **Clean-Up:** Deletes remote files after download and deletes original files after successful conversion.
 - **Configurable:** Printer credentials are stored in a config file, not in the script.
 - **Organized Output:** Stores videos in a `timelapse` subfolder by default.